 When Famous People Come to Town (2002) is one of twelve titles in the Montana Estates essay series published by Four Winds Press.
 The press was established by Lloyd Jones to encourage and develop the essay genre.

 Damien Wilkins edited Great Sporting Moments: The Best of Sport Magazine 1988-2004, published by Victoria University Press in 2005.
-The work received the Montana Award for Reference and Anthology at the 2006 Montana New Zealand Book Awards.
+The work received the Montana Award for Reference and Anthology at the 2006 Montana New Zealand Book Awards, now known as the Ockham New Zealand Book Awards.

 The Fainter (Victoria University Press, 2006), is the story of Luke, a young diplomat on his first overseas posting.
 He’s in New York, preparing for the 50th anniversary of the United Nations.
-His photo has appeared in the New York Times.
-He has a knack for success.
-Then he witnesses a crime, the fallout from which threatens everything.
 Named as 'Book of the Week', Nelson Wattie in the Dominion Post said, 'Nobody interested in local literature should fail to read this book.
 Neither should anyone who simply enjoys a beautifully crafted work of fiction.'

 The Fainter appeared on the 2007 Commonwealth Writers' Prize Shortlist as one of the Best Books in the South East Asia and South Pacific region.

-The novel was also the fiction category runner-up at the 2007 Montana New Zealand Book Awards.
+The novel was also the fiction category runner-up at the 2007 Montana New Zealand Book Awards, now known as the Ockham New Zealand Book Awards.

-In 2008, Wilkins was awarded the New Zealand Post Mansfield Prize.
+In 2008, Wilkins was awarded the New Zealand Post Mansfield Prize, now the Katherine Mansfield Menton Fellowship.
 One of New Zealand's most long-standing and prestigious literary awards, the prize is offered annually to enable a New Zealand writer to work in Menton, France, where the iconic writer Katherine Mansfield lived and wrote.

 Damien Wilkins was interviewed by Lynn Freeman in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).